afifsuwandi/afifsuwandi/README.md

 ## Hello there 👋

-I'm [Muhammad Afif](https://abhishknads.me/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I'm Muhammad Afif, a passionate self-taught data engineer and strive to equip myself with new knowledge every day.
+Coming from mechanical engineer background didn't stop me from pursuing my passion in Big Data and cloud technology.
+It all started when I got retrenched during Covid and Big Data, blockchain, cloud techhnology become such a big phenomenal during that period.
+I am still new in this space but I believe anyone can be whatever they want as long as they have the passion and give 100% whatever they do.
+I ended up exploring and doing practical stuff to familarize myself with all sorts of tool and I don't plan to stop learning.

+Every day is an opportunity to learn more.
+Feel free to connect with me and I open to discussion with hands-on projects I have done.

 <h3>👨‍💻 Data Engineer Projects:</h3>